tharina11/Python-Exercises/README.md

 # Python-Exercises
-Python assignments of the iNeuron Machine Learning and Deep Learning course
+Python assignments of the iNeuron Machine Learning and Deep Learning course.